-It’s a mechanism to protect the rear derailleur in the event of a crash or strong impact.
+It’s a mechanism to protect the rear derailleur in case of a crash or strong impact.
 Once activated, the rear derailleur will stop working temporarily.

-How do I know if the RD protection function is on?
+How do I know if Di2 Crash Mode is on?

-The rear derailleur stopped working immediately after a crash or if you’ve hit a pothole or uneven road hard.
+The rear derailleur stops working immediately after a crash or if you’ve hit a pothole or uneven road hard.

-Before you reset the RD protection mode, make sure to visually inspect the rear derailleur and hanger to ensure they’re not damaged.
+Before resetting the Crash Mode, visually inspect the rear derailleur and hanger to ensure they’re not damaged.

-Follow these steps to reset the RD protection function,
+Follow these steps to reset the crash mode,

-The 12-speed rear derailleur has a different design from its predecessors and doesn’t require you to press the reset button.
+The 12-speed rear derailleur has a different design from its predecessors and doesn’t require pressing the reset button.

 According to Shimano,